etoosamoe/eto-app/README.md

 # How to run entire app
 ## Docker Compose

-Fill in the .env file in `frontend` directory:
+Fill in the .env file in `frontend` and `backend` directories:

 ```
 mv .env.example .env
 nano .env
 ```

+> [!TIP]
+> If you use ARM arch (e.g. mac m1 cpu), you should uncomment arch directive in `docker-compose.yml` file.

 The run these commands from the root directory:

 ```
 docker compose pull
+docker compose up -d
+or
 docker compose up -d --no-build
 ```